l1m3r/tapas.io-phpDLer/README.md

  * automatic resume.
  * filenames of saved images/objects contain the episodes name.
  * compatible with episodes consisting of more then one image/object.
+ * doesn't stop at episodes marked as mature but saves URLs to them instead.

 Saved images get filenames like this: `<mainCounter>-<episode#> <episodeTitle>.<ext>`